CitrusNotes/CitrusPy/README.md

 # CitrusPy
-Repository of Python functions and testing
+Repository of Python functions and Testing